PeishiJiang/KIM/paper/paper.md

 # Acknowledgements
-This work was funded by both the ExaSheds project and the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory.
+This work was funded by the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory.
 The Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory is a multiprogram national laboratory operated by Battelle for the U.S. Department of Energy.
 Pacific Northwest National Laboratory is operated for the DOE by Battelle Memorial Institute under contract DE-AC05-76RL01830.
 This paper describes objective technical results and analysis.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the United States Department of Energy or the United States Government.
 The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paidup, irrevocable, world-wide license to publish, or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.

 # References